Bryan-Lor/LeetCode/README.md

 # 🖥️ LeetCode
-## Watch My Progress Solving LeetCode Probelms! ✔️
+## Watch My Progress Solving LeetCode Problems! ✔️
 Automatically synced via LeetHub, this repository keeps track of all of my LeetCode submissions and solutions.

 ### My Goals